shekhargulati/52-technologies-in-2016/10-gatling/README.md

 Gatling can be used in two ways:

 1. You can create a Scala SBT/Maven/Gradle project and write load test scenarios using its Scala DSL.
 In this blog, we will use SBT.
 Create a new directory named `blog` on your filesystem and change directory to it.
 Create a `build.sbt` file and populate it with following content.
 Now we will write load test scenarios using Gatling Scala DSL.
-In this blog, we will use approach.
+In this blog, we will use this approach.
 We are adding required Gatling dependencies in the `build.sbt`.
   ```scala
   name := "blog-load-tests"
   version := "0.1.0"